-For both years, the Group leases various offices, for its operations.
+For the year ended 31 December 2021, the Group leases various offices, for its operations.
 Lease contracts are entered into for fixed term of 1 year to 3 years, but may have extension and termination options as described below.
 Lease terms are negotiated on an individual basis and contain different terms and conditions.
 In determining the lease term and assessing the length of the non-cancellable period, the Group applies the definition of a contract and determines the period for which the contract is enforceable.